TYPO3-Solr/ext-solr/Documentation/Logging/Index.rst

 Logging
 =======

-When you need to debug somthing in EXT:solr the extension allows you to write several information to the TYPO3 devLog.
+When you need to debug something in EXT:solr the extension allows you to write several information to the TYPO3 devLog.
 This can be helpful to analyze e.g.:

 - What is happening during the indexing?